olibatstone/11ty-portfolio/src/selected-work/boosting-account-creation.md

 </div>

-- Account-creation rose to 59.3% as of January 2024 since launch in December 2023, a 5.3 percentage point increase from the pilot’s 54%.
+- Account creation rose to 59.3% as of January 2024 since launch in December 2023, a 5.3 percentage point increase from the pilot’s 54%.
 - The new product identity and visual system reinforced credibility at scale, helping sustain pilot-level conversion rates and enabling the 5.3 percentage point lift.
 - At least 3.2% of total account-creation came directly from *Science*, the largest of any other page, suggesting the new content gave more policyholders a better understanding of the test.
 - The service outperformed healthcare benchmarks, where account-creation rates typically stayed below 40%.